-At the end of each fiscal year, the Association should perform and document a complete physical inventory of its capital assets.
-The date acquired, actual or estimated cost, location and capital asset balance should be recorded on the capital asset listing.
+At the end of each fiscal year, the Association should perform and document a complete physical inventory of its capital assets as required by Section 12-6-10A NMSA 1978.
+The description of each capital asset, date acquired, actual or estimated cost, location, useful life and capital asset balance should be recorded on the capital asset listing as required by Section 2.20.1 NMAC.
 The results of the inventory shall be recorded in a written inventory report, certified as to correctness and signed by the governing authority of the Association.
-The Association should develop and implement written policies and procedures to perform the capital asset inventory on an annual basis, and record and account for its capital assets in accordance with state laws and regulations.